chinasatokolo/chinasatokolo/README.md

 <!--
 **chinasaokolo/chinasaokolo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-I'm a PhD Candidate in Computer Science at Cornell University with research interests in computer vision, global health, human-AI interaction, and ICTD!
-Within these fields, I work on projects in rural India to understand how frontline healthcare workers perceive and value AI/XAI.
-I also examine how explainability can be best leveraged in AI-enabled technologies deployed throughout the Global South, with a focus on healthcare.
+I'm a Fellow at the Brookings Institution and a recent PhD graduate in Computer Science at Cornell University with research interests in AI governance, global development, and human-centered AI!
+Within these fields, I work on projects related to improving AI governance capacity in the Global South, upskilling novice AI users, examining human-centered approaches to AI explainability, and analyzing the future of data work.
+My dissertation research examined how frontline healthcare workers in rural India perceive AI and analyzed how AI explainability can meet the needs of novice technology users in the Global South.
+Check out my [thesis](https://www.proquest.com/openview/541071ba65fbaf90882a95227d19b8ff/)!

-In my free time, I love to travel, scroll down my [Twitter](https://www.twitter.com/chinasza) feed, [blog](http://www.collegesista.com), compose songs, learn about venture capital, and pursue entrepreneurial endeavors.
+In my free time, I love to travel, scroll down my [Twitter](https://www.twitter.com/chinasza) feed, [blog](http://www.collegesista.com), and compose songs.

-- 👩🏿‍💻 I’m working on a research study to examine how AI for Social Good Practitioners incorporate XAI
+- 👩🏿‍💻 I’m working on a research study examining the cost-benefit analysis of AI4SG projects
-- 🌱 I’m learning about the VC ecosystem in Africa
+- 🌱 I’m learning about AI governance in the Global South
 - 📚 I’m reading whatever's on my [Goodreads](https://www.goodreads.com/collegesista)
-- 💬 Ask me about being in grad school, navigating the PhD job market, or human-centered AI
+- 💬 Ask me about pursuing a career in policy, navigating the PhD job market, or human-centered AI
-- 📫 How to reach me: go through my [website](http://www.chinasaokolo.com)!
+- 📫 How to reach me: go through my [website](http://www.chinasatokolo.com)!
 - ⚡ Fun fact: I've been to over 2 dozen countries and lived in 3!

 <!--